MEMBER NAME: Tim Jemmott

 SETTING SEEDS AND GROWING SEEDS:

-Seed was germinated under fluorescent lights.
+Seed was germinated under fluorescent light.
 The lights were controlled on a timer, on for 14 hours a day.
-It flowers late winter to early spring.
+Although this plant is now 5 years old it has never flowered.
+My plan is to give the plant a dry period in late winter in the hope that this will encourage flowering.

 VEGETATIVE PROPAGATION: